 The problem, though, is the scientists’ proposed solution: an osteoporosis treatment that will chemically alter natural, biological pathways.

 When scientists develop drugs that interfere with the body’s biological mechanisms, there is always a price to pay.
 First of all, any substance – no matter how “natural” – must have a synthetic chemical added to it to make it a patentable drug.
 Second of all, deliberately (and artificially) creating a biochemical imbalance to fix a prior biochemical imbalance makes absolutely no healthful sense!

 There’s just no such thing as the “perfect” osteoporosis drug: one that’s 100% safe, effective, and risk-free.
-But the Save Our Bones Program, with its emphasis on restoring the body’s natural state of balance through an alkalizing diet and exercise, is 100% safe, effective, and risk-free!
+But the Osteoporosis Reversal Program, with its emphasis on restoring the body’s natural state of balance through an alkalizing diet and exercise, is 100% safe, effective, and risk-free!

 Irreparable Cell Damage Caused By Bisphosphonates Unleashes ONJ